Stadio Giuseppe Sinigaglia: Restructuring works

 Minor interventions followed over the years to keep the facility in line with the required standards: in the 2015–16 season, Como had to play its first home matches in Novara because in the summer renovation work was still being carried out on the stadium.
 In 2017 the roofing of the "Tribuna", still today the only covered sector of the facility, was rearranged, forcing Como to play some of the matches of the 2017–18 season in other cities.
 In 2021 following Como's return to Serie B seats were installed in all areas open to the public, the turf was resodded and VAR and goal-line technology systems were installed.
 In 2023 a further intervention included the overall modernization of the lighting system and the four light towers that had caused blackout problems in previous seasons as well as interfering with the flight operations of the nearby seaplane base.
-With Como's promotion to Serie A 2024, the entire "Distinti" sector, previously unfit for use since 2016, was renovated and equipped with seats.
+With Como's promotion to Serie A in 2024, the entire "Distinti" sector, previously unfit for use since 2016, was renovated and equipped with seats.
 The intervention brought the facility to a capacity of 10,584 seats.